Targeted reforms to improve the Assessment of Need (AON) process for children and their families have been announced.

 Minister Foley said the reforms will lead to a faster and more efficient way of carrying out AON reports, instead of "tying up therapists' time unnecessarily".

-Assessment officers will be supported by eleven new teams comprising 44 experts who will provide clinical guidance and support during the AON process.
+Assessment officers will be supported by 11 new teams comprising 44 experts, who will provide clinical guidance and support during the AON process.

 Each team will include a psychologist, a speech and language therapist, an occupational therapist, and an administrator.

-She said the aim is to provide a faster more efficient process.
-Identifying the need at an early point in a child's life is required, Minister Foley added.
+The minister added that the aim is to provide a faster more efficient process.
+Identifying the need at an early point in a child's life is required.

 The changes will not remove any rights for parents to apply for an AON for their children, and they will not alter the statutory six-month timeline set out in the Disability Act.